charity-base/charity-base-docs/source/index.html.md

 ?search=tower%20hamlets
 ```

-Searches over all text properties of each charity.
-The search algorithm is subject to change without notice.
+Searches over many text fields of each charity with higher weight given to the charity's names.

-Using the `search` parameter changes the default sorting of results to descending `score` (a non-schema property which is projected onto charity search results).

 URL Parameter | Description
 --------- | -----------